lacoueth/treekoditor/README.md

 ## `ta2pa` : TipTap AST to processed AST

 This step in necessary before Markdown parsing as `<space>`, `\n` or `\t` are significant in this syntax.
-We then need to process the TipTap AST to handle a good render for inline blocks/ For example : the `annotation-mark` node have to be rendered inline to be integrated well in Markdown rendering.
+We then need to process the TipTap AST to handle a good render for inline blocks/ For example : the `trko-annotation` node have to be rendered inline to be integrated well in Markdown rendering.

 Thus, inline blocks are serialized at this step and merged into text blocks.